inlivedev/inlive-js-sdk/packages/room/README.md

   A method to set a client name based on `clientId`.
 This is useful for setting a friendly name or label on a specific client.
 It requires `roomId`, `clientId` and `clientName` parameters to be set.
 This method  will return a promise.

+- `room.getMetadata(roomId: string, key: string)`

+  A method to get a specific room metadata based on metadata `key` provided.
+It expects the `roomId` and `key` as parameters.
+This method will return a promise.

+- `room.setMetadata(roomId: string, metadata: object)`

+  A method to set metadata for a specific room.
+You can store multiple keys and data as an object.
+This method will return a promise.

+- `room.deleteMetadata(roomId: string, key: string)`

+  A method to delete a specific room metadata based on metadata `key` provided.
+It expects the `roomId` and `key` as parameters.
+This method will return a promise.

 - `room.createPeer(roomId: string, clientId: string)`

   A method to create a peer that manages the WebRTC peer to peer connection.
 It requires `roomId` and `clientId` parameters to be set.
 This method will return a promise.